 IV.
-Research and pursue linking (Washington Information System for Architectural and Archaeological Records Data (WISAARD) data layers to other appropriate local, state, and federal agency databases hosting environmental and land-use data and forecasting models; culturally sensitive site data to be protected .
+Research and pursue linking WISAARD data layers to other appropriate local, state, and federal agency databases hosting environmental and land-use data and forecasting models; culturally sensitive site data to be protected.
 Proponents: Products: Federal, state, and local agencies; WA Tech, Tribal governments GIS data-layer on WISAARD V. In consultation with stakeholders, identify and disseminate recommended "best practices" or treatments for cultural resources impacted by climate change, emergencies, and sea-level rise.
-Proponents: Products: Workgroup comprised of interested and affected stakeholders Documents posted on the web and in webinars l.
-Increase the number of professional staff at DAHP and other State and local agencies tasked with reviewing and commenting on state and locally authorized land-use actions.
-Proponents: Outcome: DAHP, CLGs, State agencies, THPOs Additional DAHP staff member and additional staff members at state and/or local agencies II.
-Fund and continue implementing enhancements and advancements of DAHP's WISAARD to streamline the environmental review process for all stakeholders.
-Proponents: Products: DAHP, WA Tech To be determined based on budget and stakeholder input III.
-Transform the Governor's Executive Order 05-05 to assist state agencies and local governments in considering the impact of their actions on cultural resources.
-Proponents: Outcome: Governor's Office Revisions to Executive Order 05-05
+Proponents: Products: Workgroup comprised of interested and affected stakeholders Documents posted on the web and in webinars